Grilled Swordfish Kabobs

 Instructions

-- Next, prepare the cherry tomatoes, lemon wedges, and onion slices in small bowls and place them nearby.
-When you're ready to thread the skewers, take the swordfish cubes out of the fridge.
+- Prep the Veggies: Next, you can place the cherry tomatoes, the lemon wedges, and sliced onion in small bowls and place them nearby.
+When you're ready to thread the skewers, take the marinated swordfish out of the fridge.

 - Begin to thread swordfish, onion, tomatoes, and lemon wedges onto 8 or 9 skewers.
 You may even thread pieces of the fennel in between, alternating.
 Reserve the marinade, you will use it to brush on the skewers while grilling.